 Add the tomato sauce, honey and spices and bring to a simmer.The above spices should be added to taste – I liked the way it tasted and did not change anything except I did not add salt and pepper.
 Simmer until the desired thickness is reached.

 Boil 8 all-beef hot dogs just until warmed through.
 Place into buns and top with some warm chili, add shredded cheese of your choice and chopped onions.
+You could also fry them in a skillet with a little butter or cook them on the grill.

 Joy suggests serving it with fritos, pickles and root beer.
 I used some Michigan products such as fritos chips, hot dogs from Dearborn Ham and A&W root beer.